Lucas Cranach the Elder, Virgin, Child, St. John the Baptist and Angels, 1534

 Abstract art by the Russian-born Ilya Bolotowsky and his wife Esphyr Slobodkina, who were founding members of the American Abstract Artists group, is another strength in the collection.
-Bolotowsky is represented by more than 100 paintings, watercolors, drawings, and prints and Slobodkina by sixty-five paintings, watercolors, collages, and drawings, including Monochrome in Yellow, c.
-1953.
+Bolotowsky is represented by more than 100 paintings, watercolors, drawings, and prints and Slobodkina by sixty-five paintings, watercolors, collages, and drawings.
 Other important twentieth century holdings include works by Josef Albers, Richard Anuszkiewicz, Salvador Dali, Stuart Davis, Elaine de Kooning, Red Grooms, Marsden Hartley, Fernand Léger, Seymour Lipton, Henry Moore, Jules Olitski, Fairfield Porter, and Jane Wilson.

 In photography, the Museum has extensive holdings of the work of Berenice Abbott, Larry Fink, and Eadweard Muybridge.
 The collection recently received an important gift of Man Ray’s Electricité portfolio of 1931, consisting of ten rayographs commissioned by a Parisian electric company, the Compagnie Parisienne de Distribution d'Electricité (CPDE), to promote the domestic uses of electricity.